silnrsi/font-awami/documentation/developer/dev06_passes.md

      medial-raw  >  medial  /  ^  initial-or-medial-RAW  _  medial-not-RAW-or-final;

-When we start pass 4, all the glyphs except the final are considered “raw”, so at first only the raw medial just before the final will match any rule.
+When we start pass 4, all the glyphs except the final are considered “raw”, so at first only the last raw medial just before the final will match any rule.
 After replacing that raw glyph with a medial, we back up the stream position to before the previous raw glyph.
 Now that newly-current raw glyph plus the following medial will match, and we back up again.
 The process continues until we have replaced the second glyph in the sequence.
 The first (an initial, of course) is handled by Pass 5.

 (The actual rules are a little more complicated since we also need to handle nuqtas and diacritics.)

-Here's what a five-glyph stream would look like as it is being processed in Pass 4.
+Here's what a five-glyph stream would look like as it is being processed in Passes 4 and 5.
 The bold shows the position of the processing stream and the italics show other glyphs that match the rule.

 Glyph 1|Glyph 2|Glyph 3|Glyph 4|Glyph 5|Result|
 :--- | :--- | :--- | :--- | :--- | :--- |